Chris Blattman: Education

 Blattman received a BA in Economics from the University of Waterloo.
-He completed a Master's in Public Administration and International Development (MPA/ID) from the Kennedy School of Government at Harvard University, and a Ph.D. in economics from the University of California, Berkeley.
+He completed a Master's in Public Administration and International Development (MPA/ID) from the Kennedy School of Government at Harvard University and a Ph.D. in economics from the University of California, Berkeley.

 Career

-Blattman was a resident fellow at the Center for Global Development in 2007-2008 and a faculty member at Yale University from 2008 to 2012 before moving to Columbia University in 2012, where he became an associate professor of international affairs and political science in July 2014.
+Blattman was a resident fellow at the Center for Global Development from 2007 to 2008 and a faculty member at Yale University from 2008 to 2012 before moving to Columbia University in 2012, where he became an associate professor of international affairs and political science in July 2014.
 He moved to The University of Chicago in 2016.
 He blogs on his personal website and for the Washington Post's Monkey Cage.

 Research and writing

 Blattman has used field experiments to argue that poor and unemployed young people in low-income countries tend to invest cash in small enterprises and thus raise their incomes.
 He advocated for cash transfers to the poor in a 2014 op-ed in The New York Times as well as a 2014 Foreign Affairs magazine article.
-This work has also been covered by National Public Radio, The New York Times, Slate, and the Financial Times,.
+This work has also been covered by National Public Radio, The New York Times, Slate, and the Financial Times.

 Together with economist Stefan Dercon, Blattman ran a randomized controlled trial in Ethiopia that investigated the impact of low-skill industrial jobs.
 The research was covered by Our World in Data and the Financial Times.